 During the first decade of the 21st Century, changes and successes continued.
 Focus shifted to increasing standards of program quality, participating in Pennsylvania Keystone STARS, a system to ensure continuous quality improvement in preschool and school age programs.
 All out-of-school time programs worked to increase quality ratings in the STARS system and the SASC and WASC also became nationally accredited through the Council on Accreditation.

-Now in its fourth decade, TCDN is financially healthy and more committed than ever to its vision of setting a standard of excellence in the community.
+Now in its fifth decade, TCDN is financially healthy and more committed than ever to its vision of setting a standard of excellence in the community.